Magic Leap One: 2 billion dollars 8 years an AR headsets

 Even though Magic Leap is based in Florida, the company is ironically a caricature of a silicon valley startup.

-More than $2 billion investment and 8 years of time, that’s how much it took Magic Leap to produce its first commercialized product.
+More than $2 billion investment and six years, that’s how much it took Magic Leap to produce its first commercialized product.
 During that time, Magic Leap has been very quiet about keeping its project secret.
 We could only peek into what the company was developing through patent applications and demonstration videos.

 First, let’s talk about the cost.